The Classification of Clifford Gates over Qubits: Stabilizer Formalism

 The \emph{Clifford group on $n$ qubits}, $\clifford_n$, is the set of unitary operations which \emph{normalize} $\P_n$ in the group-theoretic sense.
 That is, $U \in \clifford_n$ if $U p U^{\dagger} \in \P_n$ for all $p \in \P_n$.
 We leave it as a simple exercise to check that $\clifford_n$ is indeed a group.

-A \emph{stabilizer gate} is any unitary in $\bigcup_{n \geq 1} \clifford_n$.
-A \emph{stabilizer circuit} is a quantum circuit of stabilizer gates implementing a unitary transformation on some set of qubits, designated the \emph{input/output qubits}, while preserving the state of the remaining \emph{ancilla qubits}.
-We say that a state $\ket{\psi}$ is \emph{stabilized} by an operation $U$ iff $U\ket{\psi} = \ket{\psi}$.
+A \emph{Clifford gate} is any unitary in $\bigcup_{n \geq 1} \clifford_n$.
+A \emph{Clifford circuit} is a quantum circuit of Clifford gates implementing a unitary transformation on some set of qubits, designated the \emph{input/output qubits}, while preserving the state of the remaining \emph{ancilla qubits}.
+We say that a state $\ket{\psi}$ is \emph{stabilized} by an operation $U$ if and only if $U\ket{\psi} = \ket{\psi}$.
 In other words, $\ket{\psi}$ is in the $+1$ eigenspace of $U$.
 The Pauli elements and their corresponding stabilized states are below: